-Purchasing Deadlines
+Purchasing Deadines

-In an effort to maximize the use of budgeted funds during the current fiscal year, the purchasing deadline for supplies and equipment shall be May 15th.
-Summer needs for staff development and summer school should be anticipated and ordered prior to May 15th deadline.
-Purchasing documents for services and travel should be submitted by August 1st.
-The purchasing deadlines for state or federal grants may be earlier than the deadlines stated above due to grant ending dates.
-Federal grant supplies and equipment ordering deadline is generally March 10.
+In an effort to maximize the use of budgeted funds during the current fiscal year, the purchasing deadline for supplies and equipment shall be Maty 155 ummer needs for staff development and summer school should be anticipated and ordered product of the deadline.
+Purchasing documents for services and travel should be submitted by August The purchasing deadlines for state or federal grants may be earlier than the deadlines stated above due to grant ending dates.
+Federal grant suppl and equipment ordering deadline is generally March 10.
 Federal services and travel expenses must be requested by May 15.